-His final season was his lowest rushing total of his last five seasons, but 1,491 yards is a great season for any running back, though he did only score four times.
+His final NFL season was his lowest rushing total of his last five years, but 1,491 yards is a great season for any running back, though he did only score four times.
 He made the Pro Bowl in every season of his career and was named First-Team All-Pro six times, including his first three years in the league.

 Sanders didn’t announce his retirement after the 1998 season, though.
 He actually waited until just before training camp of the 1999 season before sending a fax to a local reporter.

 Detroit Lions fans were upset and angered by his decision to hang up his cleats, but after missing the playoffs in two of his final three seasons, going 9-7 and losing in the 1997 Wild Card round to the Tampa Bay Buccaneers after rushing for over 2,000 yards, anyone should be able to accept his level of frustration with the front office and head coach Bobby Ross and Wayne Fontes.

 Though he retired in the second spot for all-time leaders in rushing, the Dallas Cowboys’ Emmitt Smith would eventually pass both him and Payton for the top spot in history.

 It wasn’t long after his retirement that he was enshrined in Canton as a Hall of Fame member with the Class of 2004.

 The Detroit Lions had a similar situation unfold again when Calvin Johnson announced an early retirement, again as one of the best wide receivers in the league, hanging up his cleats at 30 years old like Sanders.
 Johnson did have some injury concerns, though.

 It’s one of the biggest “What If?” stories in NFL history, but let’s not overlook how great Barry Sanders was for the 10 years he gave NFL fans.